-The input should be fused.
+The input shall be fused with an approved fuse with a slow blow characteristic and high breaking capacity.
 See Table 1.

 PM150 input fuses

 Input voltage code Time delay fuse

-A 20 A
+А 20 A

 В 10 A

 С 4 A

 D 2.5 A